tpwrules/emdash/README.md

 * Change directories to the `dashboard/pc` directory inside the code
 * Run the command `build_pc_app.py`.
 If there are no errors, you're finished building for simulation
 * If it says you need to install Visual C++ 14.0, a compatible version of the build tools could not be found.
-* Download the installer from <https://go.microsoft.com/fwlink/?linkid=840931>.
+* Download the Build Tools for Visual Studio 2017 installer from <https://go.microsoft.com/fwlink/?linkid=840931>.
 * Once the main installer loads, check 'Visual C++ build tools' under the 'Workloads' tab and click Install
 * Wait quite a while.
 Once finished, try to run the script again.
 If it says `PC APP BUILT SUCCESSFULLY`, you've successfully built the simulator and you should be able to run it by running `pc_app.py`.